 The Rodina, Amsterdam

-Tereza Ruller is an Amsterdam-based independent designer, a member of Alliance Graphique Internationale, and co-founder of The Rodina, a communication design studio.
+Tereza Ruller is an independent designer and co-founder of The Rodina, a communication design studio.
 She investigates theoretical frameworks around bodies, labor, surface, and action.
 Her studio invents ways in which experience, knowledge, and relations are produced and preserved.
 The Rodina works primarily with cultural clients such as Harvard GSD (USA), Sonic Acts (NL), and Hyundai Card Library (KR).
 Ruller is an educator at Design Academy Eindhoven.
 She exhibits and lectures internationally, including at CalArts (USA), Cooper Union (USA), and ZHDK (CH).

 Independent Curator, Brooklyn/Sharjah